zen-browser/docs/content/guides/install-macos.md

 ---
-title: Installing Zen Browser on macOS
+title: Installing Zen Browser on MacOS
 description: This guide provides step-by-step instructions for installing Zen Browser on macOS, including how to bypass macOS Gatekeeper due to the lack of an official Developer License.
 It also  explains how users can support the Zen Browser team by donating towards obtaining a Developer License.
 ---
 > [!question]-  Why Bypassing Gatekeeper is Necessary